-- Maize prices are highest in March, April, and May vs. harvest around September.
-The goal for 1AF is to transfer March prices in October if 1AF can buy maize in March and hold it to October.
-Trying to provide access to institutional buyers via standardization of the product offering (standard 100kg bags that are ready for institutional sale). - Mobile money is coming via telecoms to run mobile money operations.
+Maize prices are highest in March, April, and May vs. harvest around September.
+Goal for 1AF is to transfer March prices in October if 1AF can buy maize in March and hold it to October.
+Trying to provide

+- access to institutional buyers via standardization of the product offering (standard 100kg bags that are ready for institutional sale). - Mobile money is coming via telecoms to run mobile money operations.
 Still will take time.
-It would make repayments much more efficient for 1AF and would relieve Field Agents of a hugely time-consuming task.
-Also reduces the risk of fraud as it eliminates middlemen.
-Also difficult to make payments to farmers in the absence of mobile money. - Network access is not available in many places.
-Most farmers have brick phones, not smartphones. - Geographic exposure within Nigeria - Farms are generally far away from the villages.
+Would make repayments much more efficient for 1AF and would relieve Field Agents of a huge time-consuming task.
+Also reduces risk of fraud as it eliminates middlemen.
+Also difficult to make payments to farmers in the absence of mobile money. - o Network access not available in many places.
+Most farmers have brick phones, not smart phones. - Geographic exposure within Nigeria - Villages are generally far away from the villages.
 Farmers tend to have 5 hectares of land, but not necessarily contiguous.
-Core maize bundles use just 0.5 or 1 hectare of land. - One state Niger State - o 2 districts Minna and Mokwa - o 45 Sites - Expansion plan - Second state trialing in Oyo - Financial sustainability, expectations for future - 70% sustainable today - Retail will help accelerate the path to sustainability, which is only in its 4th month.
-Most projections so far have been made based on the core program driving the path toward sustainability.
+Core maize bundles uses just 0.5 or 1 hectare of land. - One state Niger State - 2 districts Minna and Mokwa - 45 Sites - Expansion plan - Second state trialing in Oyo - Financial sustainability, expectations for future - 70% sustainable today - Retail will help accelerate the path to sustainability, which is only in its 4th month.
+Most projections so far have been done based on core program driving the path towards sustainability.
 Those projections estimated that we could achieve sustainability by 2026.
-That number could come down as retail is factored in. - Crop diversity - Core crops / intercropping - O Many farmers have one single crop, while others are planting haphazardly.
+That number could come down as retail is factored in. - Crop diversity - Core crops / intercropping - Many farmers have one single crop, others are planting haphazardly.
 Core program offers only a 0.5 hectare bundle or a 1 hectare bundle max cap.
 Any more than this results in too much credit risk per farmer (based on history, defaulters usually have the biggest bundles).
 Meaning most farmers have a lot of other things going on.
-No rush to move away from maize, but currently too much concentration on maize. - Maize today is a core crop, one and only one currently in Minna - o Rice is a core crop that will be offered next year in Mokwa.
-Currently only offering maize. - o Rice is planted three months after maize when rain is heaviest. - Crop diversity improves the reliability of repayments - Need to consider crop compatibility with other crops lots of research and study is required.
-E.g., soybeans help to kill striga (a root-parasitic plant native to Africa, which can cause severe to complete loss in grain crop yield) which is killing the maize. - Economic crops are in high demand by all farmers we spoke to in the field in Minna.
+No rush to move away from maize, but currently too much concentration on maize. - Maize today is core crop, one and only one currently in Minna - Rice is a core crop that will be offered next year in Mokwa.
+Currently only offering maize. - Rice is planted three months after maize when rain is heaviest. - Crop diversity improves reliability of repayments - Need to consider crop compatibility with other crops lots of research and study is required.
+Eg. Soy beans help to kills striga that is killing the maize. - Economic crops are in high demand by all farmers we spoke to in the field in Minna.
 Mangos, oranges, yams, tomatoes, etc. Farmers want, and 1AF supplies, "hybrid" variations of these cash crops, meaning they have been artificially improved and cannot be found naturally in the region, nor are they generally available at local seed markets.
 One Acre Fund can source the seeds, but they are expensive.
-Farmers request them frequently as part of the 1AF core bundle, but 1AF's plan is to provide them as add-ons available from the Kona store for purchase by farmers.
+Farmers request them frequently as part of the 1AF core bundle, but 1AF's plan is to provide them as add-ons available from the Kona store for purchase by farmers. - Intercropping - Being Trialed this year: soya beans ready to be trialed at scale via 1000 farmers in 2023.
+Legumes (soy beans) have organizsms that feed nitrogen into the soil that is more absorbable to the serial crop (maize, etc.).
+The fixing of nitrogen also reduces the ability of striga to grow. - Rice is not intercropped because it needs different soil conditions than maize and is a core / cereal crop. - Ecological zones - o Three zones in Nigeria means there are three different cereal crops depending on ecological conditions - Maize - Rice - Yams - Seed sourcing